 We stayed in the hotel Lynnfield which is very busy and mostly booked out.

-We returned via Wick and then IFR back to Southend and Switzerland.
+Then we returned VFR to Wick and IFR to Southend on Sea and back to Switzerland.